-Tapestry doesn't normally allow this; the page may be bookmarked, but when the bookmark is triggered, the user will be told that they have a "stale session".
-The URLs normally generated in a Tapestry application are very context sensitive, they are only meaningful in terms of the user's navigation throughout the application, starting with the home page.
-When bookmarked, that context is lost.
+Tapestry doesn't normally allow this; the page may be book marked, but when the bookmark is triggered, the page may not render correctly, because it will not know which product to display.
+The URLs normally generated in a Tapestry application are very context sensitive; they are only meaningful in terms of the user's navigation throughout the application, starting with the Home page.
+When book marked, that context is lost.

-The built-in services (page, action and direct), all reject any URL if there isn't an existing HttpSession.
-They redirect to a stale session page, that warns the use of what has occurred and allows them to start the application fresh (a standard page for this is provided by Tapestry, but can be overriden by an application that wants to provide different content or look-and-feel).
+The built-in action and direct services reject any URL if there isn't an existing HttpSession.
+They redirect to a StaleSession page, that warns the use of what has occurred and allows them to start the application fresh (a standard page for this is provided by Tapestry, but can be overridden by an application that wants to provide different content or look-and-feel).